-The modern feist dog looks a lot like the better known Jack Russell terrier, and there is no great uniformity between the breed either.
-They have been raised for purpose, rather than appearance or conformation.
+The modern feist dog looks a lot like the better-known Jack Russell terrier, and there is no great uniformity between the breeds either.
+They have been raised for a purpose, rather than for appearance or conformation.

 - Weight: 10 to 25 pounds (5 to 12 kilos)